-These justices knew little about antitrust, but found in the Chicago School ideas that gave a sheen of legitimacy to their pro-business instincts.
-Thanks in part to the funding and other promotion efforts of businesses, and the compatible views of regulators, opposing ideas developed after 1980 made little headway against the Chicago School juggernaut.
-The movement began during the Nixon presidency, at a time when Nixon boasted of his administration’s strong and unparalleled antitrust enforcement and the need to protect small businesses and consumers against corporate power and abuse.
+These justices knew little about antitrust, but found the Chicago School ideas gave a sheen of legitimacy to their pro-business instincts.
+Thanks in part to the funding and other promotional efforts of businesses, and the compatible views of regulators, opposing ideas developed after 1980 made little headway against the Chicago School juggernaut.
+The movement began during the Nixon presidency, at a time when Nixon boasted of his administration’s strong and unparalleled antitrust enforcement as well as the need to protect small businesses and consumers against corporate power and abuse.
 But it has continued ever since.
 Antitrust scholarship has made significant advances since the Chicago School.
-Still, Thomas, Souter, Roberts, Alito and O’Connor are the five Justices with the highest percentages of votes against antitrust enforcement in our database—they voted against overall enforcement more than 72% of the time.
+Still, Thomas, Souter, Roberts, Alito and O’Connor are the five Justices with the highest percentage of votes against antitrust enforcement in our database—they voted against overall enforcement more than 72% of the time.
 Kennedy, Scalia, Thomas, Souter, Roberts, Alito, O’Connor and even Democrats such as Ginsburg and Breyer are 9 of the 14 justices since the 1950s who consistently oppose private antitrust enforcement—voting against it more than 70% of the time.
 The judiciary, and in particular the Supreme Court, chose to ignore the post-Chicago literature.
 Given that these justices were not appointed for nor scrutinized on their views on antitrust (many would vote actually in opposition to their nomination statements), this appears to be another possible manifestation of the Chomsky effect.

 There remains a final question, which is why anti-monopoly sentiment dissipated in the 1970s in both political parties and in the public at large.
 While this is outside of the scope of this article, we see two possible (and non-mutually exclusive) explanations.
 The first is that antitrust had been a victim of its own success: thanks to antitrust enforcement, business was significantly less concentrated in the 1960s.
 Large companies were also subject to regulation.
 So people may have lost their fear of concentrated economic power because concentrated economic power was indeed less significant.
 Second, following the decline in economic growth experienced during the 1970s, the public’s support for pro-growth policies increased, and so support for antitrust law collapsed.
 But this second theory strikes an odd note.
 The public did support deregulation for pro-growth reasons, but stronger, not weaker, antitrust was thought to be necessary to enhance competition as the regulatory shackles were removed.
 As we have seen, no president, not even Reagan, reached office by campaigning against antitrust law; nor have regulators or judges achieved office based on their public positions on antitrust—not until Lina Khan was appointed chair of the FTC by President Biden in 2021.